Sumu-Epuh

-Sumu-Epuh (reigned c.
-1810 BC Middle chronology) is the first attested king of Yamhad (Halab).
-He founded the Yamhad dynasty which controlled northern Syria throughout the 17th and 18th centuries BC.
+Sumu-Epuh (died c.
+1780 BC) is the first attested king of Yamhad (Halab).
+He founded the Yamhad dynasty which controlled northern Syria throughout the 18th and 17th centuries BC.

 Reign

 Although Sumu-Epuh's early life or the way he ascended the throne is not known, he is considered the first king of Yamhad, and his realm included Alalakh and Tuba.
 Sumu-Epuh entered the historical records when he was mentioned by Yahdun-Lim of Mari, as one of the leaders who fought against him.
 Yahdun-Lim was an ambitious ruler who campaigned in the north claiming to have reached the Mediterranean, in spite of having a dynastic alliance with Yamhad to oppose Assyria.
 Those campaigns caused Sumu-Epuh to support the Yaminite tribes centered at Tuttul against the Mariote king, who emerged victorious but was soon killed by his own son.
-Yahdun-Lim's death was followed by Shamshi-Adad I of Assyria's conquest of Mari.
+Yahdun-Lim's death was followed by the conquest of Mari by Shamshi-Adad I of the Kingdom of Upper Mesopotamia.

-War Against Assyria
+War Against the Kingdom of Upper Mesopotamia

 Sumu-Epuh aided by Khashshum attacked a kingdom in Zalmakum (a marshy region between the Euphrates and lower Balikh).
-Khashshum later shifted alliance and joined Shamshi-Adad, who surrounded Yamhad by alliances with the city of Urshu and king Aplahanda of Charchemish in the north, and by conquering Mari in the east (after the death of Yahdun-Lim) in c.
+Khashshum later shifted alliance and joined Shamshi-Adad, who surrounded Yamhad by alliances with the city of Urshu and king Aplahanda of Charchemish in the north, and by conquering Mari in the east (after the death of Yahdun-Lim) c.
 1796 BC, and installing his son Yasmah-Adad on its throne.
 Shamshi-Adad then concluded an alliance with Yamhad's rival to south Qatna, by marrying his son Yashmah-Adad to princess Beltum, the daughter of Ishi-Addu, king of Qatna.

-Sumu-Epuh welcomed Zimri-Lim the heir of Mari who fled to Yamhad, in hope that he might be useful some day since in the eyes of the people of Mari, Zimri-Lim was the legitimate king.
+Sumu-Epuh welcomed Zimri-Lim, the heir of Mari who fled to Yamhad, in hope that he might be useful some day since in the eyes of the people of Mari, Zimri-Lim was the legitimate king.
 Shamshi-Adad's coalition attacked Aleppo but failed to take the city.
 Sumu-Epuh allied himself with the tribes of the Suteans and the Turukkaeans, who attacked the Assyrian king from the east and the south.
 Sumu-Epuh also conquered the Assyrian fortress Dur-Shamshi-Adad and renamed it Dur-Sumu-Epuh.

 Death and legacy

-Sumu-Epuh apparently was killed in c.
-1780 BC during his fight with Shamshi-Adad, His successor was Yarim-Lim I, his son by his queen Sumunna-Abi.
+Sumu-Epuh apparently was killed c.
+1780 BC during his fight with Shamshi-Adad.
+His successor was Yarim-Lim I, his son by his queen Sumunna-Abi.
 The dynasty of Sumu-Epuh continued to hold power in the Levant until c.
 1344 BC.